kanpov/ImprovedFood/README.md

 A: No. I do not develop using Forge and will not spend my time supporting a mod on both
 platforms instead of actually doing something useful with the mod itself.
 Q: Will there be a CurseForge page?
-A: Yes.
-After the mod is released I will send my request to upload the mod to CurseForge.
+A: Yes, after the mod is released I will send my request to upload the mod to CurseForge.
 Q: Do you support snapshots?
 A: No. I don't support snapshots and only update between stable releases of Minecraft and Fabric's toolchain.